International Cuisines of Delaware County

 Momos are a social food for any occasion and can accommodate most dietary restrictions.
 If you want something traditional you might try the Momo soup, meat or vegetables in a flavorful broth, almost like soup dumplings.
 Some more innovative dishes of Jimmy’s are the chickpea momos, which come with two sauces, and chocolate momos, a rich dumpling dessert.
 Catskill Momos is a great place for ordering a few different items and sharing.
 The restaurant is bright and casual with prompt and friendly service, and Jimmy is always there with a smile on his face, making sure that you are enjoying yourself.

-Trattoria Locale (520 Main Street, Margaretville, NY 12455, 845.464.5305), the Italian restaurant in Margaretville, is exactly what the name suggests.
-A deeply intimate space with just 50 seats, Daryl DeBeech and Amy Parks have created a bright and easy room, perfect for burrowing in with some of Daryl’s locally sourced dishes with handmade pastas.
+Trattoria Locale (42287 NY-28, Margaretville, NY 12455, 845.464.5305), the Italian restaurant in Margaretville, is exactly what the name suggests.
+Daryl DeBeech and Amy Parks have created a bright and easy room, perfect for burrowing in with some of Daryl’s locally sourced dishes with handmade pastas.
 Winning dishes such as penne pomodoro and chicken parmigiana are sturdy standards next to a fresh take on others like a cacciatora with rabbit and a salmon puttanesca.
 A sprawling back deck offers a tranquil outdoor spot with a river view.

 Open Wednesday through Saturday, the bar/restaurant in the back of Hollow (84 Main Street Storefront #3, Delhi, 607.746.8731) serves up a variety of dishes with a load of international inspiration, including butter chicken, butter cauliflower and a delicious Korean mushroom and tofu dish, all drawing from chef Jakes’s experience at Momofuku in NYC.